View Document Text

 Item 8 – Methods of Analysis, Investment Strategies and Risk of Loss

 HFG methods of analysis include charting analysis, fundamental analysis and technical analysis.
-Sources of
+Investing in securities involves

-information used to develop portfolio ideas include: financial newspapers, magazines, annual reports, prospectuses,
+used to develop portfolio ideas include: financial newspapers, magazines, annual reports, prospectuses, SEC filings,

 A. Material Risks Involved